|Values are valid only on day of printing.|

-This assay does not preclude the presence of other pathogenic organisms.
-While the relationship between rotavirus and gastroenteritis is well established, coinfection with bacterial pathogens is possible.
-Bacterial testing should be performed in parallel with the rotavirus antigen test to rule out bacterial etiology of the illness.
+A positive result does not preclude the presence of other pathogenic organisms.
+While the relationship between rotavirus and gastroenteritis is well established, coinfection with bacterial or parasitic pathogens is possible.
+If suspected, testing for other enteric pathogens should be performed in parallel with the rotavirus antigen test.

 Results of the rotavirus antigen assay must be interpreted with caution.
 A negative result does not exclude the possibility of rotavirus infection, as too small a quantity of virus or inadequate or improper sampling may cause a false-negative result.

 This EIA antigen detection method has 100% sensitivity and 92% specificity when compared to transmission electron microscopy (EM), the method initially used to detect virus in fecal and intestinal biopsy specimens and the standard to which rotavirus diagnostic tests are compared.
 When compared to EM and RNA analysis, in combination, the specificity increases to 97%.